Follow Us! ThumbsUp

 Read SEON.
 Fraud Fighters reviews on G2

-The Resolver workflow starts with the collection of risk data, with the software then identifying links and patterns and presenting a wealth of reports on the business value of every risk.
+The Resolver workflow starts with collecting risk data, with the software then identifying links and patterns and presenting a wealth of reports on the business value of every risk.
+Over the years, the company has also added a number of risk-specific products for regulatory compliance, IT compliance, and vendor risk, among others.

 Resolver Pricing